reinierbkkr/webshop-frontend/readme.md

 Open `client/index.html` in your browser of choice to see what the the application looks like to users.
 Also open `client/index.html` in your favorite editor.
 If you make changes to the html file, you'll need to reload that page in your browser.
 By using the developer tools within your browser, you can usually edit the html and/or css on the go, but changes aren't saved.

+# Prerequisites

+1. Install the Node.js webserver (https://nodejs.org/en/).
+You may need to restart your IDE.
+2. Run the `npm install` command in the main folder of the project.
+This downloads the project dependencies defined in `package.json`.
+3. Finally run the project using `node main.js` and going to `localhost:8000` in your browser.
+You should see the version of the Sogyo Adventure webshop.

+In the `client` folder you'll find the files that will be sent to the client.

 # Task 1: styling

 Take about a day for this first task.
 If you can't complete it in that timeframe, don't worry.
 Just move on with the other tasks and come back to it later.